 Once the fermentation is complete the exhausted yeast cells settle at the bottom of the tanks – these are known as the ‘lees’.
 This natural deposit still contains many beneficial nutrients, and by storing our wine in tank for a prolonged period, it is allowed to ‘feed’ and gain additional character and complexity.
 This lees ageing technique is applied to every tank of wine in our cellar and extends for a period of approximately six to eight months.

-Once the wine has been removed from its lees, it is ready for cold stabilization and filtration.
+(Once the wine has been removed from its lees, it is ready for cold stabilization and filtration.
 Cold stabilization is carried out by rapidly chilling the wine to approximately -6°C during which time tartrate crystals are precipitated and fall to the bottom of the tanks.
-(This procedure prevents formation of tartrate crystals in the bottle whilst the bottle is chilled for serving).
-The final process is a light filtration using fine earth, before returning to tank and storing under a blanket of Nitrogen prior to bottling.
+The final process is a light filtration using fine earth, before returning to tank and storing under a blanket of Nitrogen prior to bottling).

 The bottling line itself is sterilized using hot water, and consists of machinery for bottle rinsing, filling, adding corks, capsules and self-adhesive labels (including the special label of the Domination of Origin).
 Following this the bottled wine is allowed at least one month to recover before it is finally released for sale.